 Bernie Torme: Yes, but it is not strictly released by PledgeMusic; it is financed by crowdfunding on PledgeMusic.
 The deal is that Pledgers get a download and/or a physical copy of the album if they pledged for it BEFORE it is released to the world.
 So, the actual Retrowrek release will be in early November before the UK tour.
 People who pledged for it will get it earlier than that.

 I have noticed that there are a lot of artists releasing their stuff through PledgeMusic these days.
 It’s still a kind of new thing on the market, but it seems to work for you?

 Bernie Torme: PledgeMusic works for me because I am lucky enough to have fans who are very into what I do and who are willing to pledge.
 I’m on my fourth pledge campaign now.
 It is hard work.
 You have to do a lot of communicating and be very proactive, but I know how it works now, and I could not find any record company to finance an album to anything near the same amount.
 And that’s apart from all the interference and opinions I would get, that would make life very difficult.
 I’m a lone wolf, and I like being that.
 It works for me.
 How long it works as a way to finance albums, I can’t say, but it works for me for right now.
 Being able to do new stuff is the most important thing for me.

 Do you have any special guests on the album this time?

 Bernie Torme: There are some people I am hoping to ask when I get a track or two nearing completion, but as yet, I haven’t asked anyone.

 Retrowrek is your own record label.
 What is the brief history of the label and how you manage to do all distribution and promotional stuff by yourself?

-That’s all for now Bernie.
-Thanks for taking this time with me and good luck with SHADOWLAND album!
+That’s all for now, Bernie.
+Thanks for taking this time with me, and good luck with the SHADOWLAND album!